 All subject leaders ensure that staff develop a strong subject knowledge of the content to be taught, the ways children think about this content, current teaching methods to ensure children do not become cognitively overloaded and how to identify children's common misconceptions.
-Subjects may be blocked on the timetable or taught weekly over each half term to ensure that children experience a broad and balanced curriculum.
+Most subjects are taught weekly over each half term to ensure that children experience a broad and balanced curriculum and revisit and embed their learning.

-3 Planning
+Planning